 2. Monopolistic competition

-Monopolistic competition is a kind of imperfect competition wherein a smaller number of sellers slightly differentiate their products by branding or customization in function.
-Because of such traits, the products in the market are not perfect substitutes for each other, and sellers can demand variable prices.
+Monopolistic competition is a form of imperfect competition wherein a few sellers control the market by differentiating their products through branding or customization.
+Because of such traits, the products in the market are not perfect substitutes for each other, and sellers can determine prices.

-In the long run, however, the demand is elastic as companies can eventually modify their products to suit the market’s needs.
+In the long run, however, the demand becomes elastic as companies eventually modify their products to suit the market’s needs.
 Barriers to entry do exist, but they may be low.
-Perfect information is not available to the buyers and sellers; there is ambiguity to be exploited by a more knowledgeable player.
+Perfect information is not available to the buyers and sellers; there is an ambiguity to be exploited by a more knowledgeable player.
 Sellers in a monopolistic market are price setters and hold market power.